short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.19.2 =

+Release date June 10th 2020
+* Fixed a fatal error when specific notifications were active and the plugin wasn't updated through WordPress;
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted.

 = 4.19.1 =